 After the principal's investigation, the school system called the situation "disappointing."

-The Twitter feed's creator is a student at Panther Creek, according the principal, but the principal believes the majority of the videos were not shot on campus.
+The Twitter feed's creator is a student at Panther Creek, according to the principal, but the principal said she believes the majority of the videos were not shot on campus.

 After analyzing each clip, she determined the fight on the bus was not a state transport vehicle, and the fight in the classroom was not in North Carolina either.

 What about the fisticuffs in the cafeteria?
 The principal said those fights did take place at Panther Creek.
 But, they were not real fights.

 After interviewing the students involved, they said it was all staged for the cameras -- that the students know each other, and no one was hurt.